 If you’re in Peru for a short time, then by all means feel free to book ahead but we would hate to see one of you pay nearly ten times more online for the same tour somebody else on your bus paid 80% less for.

 (Pssst - As we may have just saved you a good wedge of cash, how about show us some love and go follow Along Dusty Roads on Instagram?)

 The biggest mistake anyone will make for Rainbow Mountain, even more than paying $100 for the tour, is to underestimate the altitude and its impact.
 If you’ve heard anyone else say how much they struggled on the walk or how terrible they felt, then it’s almost certainly because they didn’t understand or prepare correctly for altitude sickness.

-The entire walk to Rainbow Mountain’s main summit viewpoint takes place at high altitude (starting at around 4,600 metres) and its summit is at 5,200 metres above sea level - this level of altitude is no joke and is the main reason that you’re only allowed to hang out at the summit for 10-20 minutes.
+The entire walk to Rainbow Mountain’s main summit viewpoint takes place at high altitude (starting at around 4,600 metres) and its summit is at 5,200 metres above sea level - this level of altitude is no joke, is significantly higher than the highest altitude we experienced on our four-day Inca Trail hike, and is the main reason that you’re only allowed to hang out at the summit for 10-20 minutes.
 If you have just arrived in Peru or have travelled directly from Lima to Cusco the day before, then your body will not be used to these conditions (namely the thin air and lack of oxygen this high up).

 READ NEXT | THE BEST DAY TRIPS FROM CUSCO